josdem/hugo/content/techtalk/spring/spring_webflux_server.md

 **Conclusion**

-Let me conclude by giving a short summary:
+Let me conclude by giving a summary:

 * Spring Boot now embraces reactive programming
 * Using Spring MVC-style Controllers is a good start to adopting Reactive Web